 About us

-The NCP raises awareness about the OECD Guidelines for Multinational Enterprises and gives advice and guidance in specific instances of alleged non-compliance of the Guidelines.
+The NCP raises awareness about the OECD Guidelines for Multinational Enterprises on Responsible Business Conduct and gives advice and guidance in specific instances of alleged non-observance of the Guidelines.
 All OECD countries, and other countries adhering to the Guidelines, are obliged to establish an NCP, which constitutes a non-judicial grievance mechanism.
 How the NCPs are organised varies from country to country.

 NCP Norway is established as an independent expert advisory body and comprises four independent experts.
 The expert panel is appointed by the Norwegian Ministry of Foreign Affairs and the Ministry of Trade, Industry and Fisheries on the basis of recommendations from business (Confederation of Norwegian Enterprise, NHO), trade unions (Confederation of Norwegian Trade Unions, LO) and civil society organisations (Forum for Environment and Development).